How to Spend One Day in Vienna | Itinerary + TOP Things to Do

 St. Stephen's Cathedral

-Walk 5 minutes to get to St. Stephen’s Cathedral.
+Walk 5 minutes to reach St. Stephen’s Cathedral.
 A Gothic masterpiece and the center of Vienna.
-It’s €6.50 to visit the cathedral with an audioguide (€3.50 without).

 I did Rick Steve’s audio tour of the cathedral and really enjoyed it.
-You can download on the Rick Steve’s app.
+You can download it on the Rick Steve’s app.

-Pay €6 and climb 343 steps up the south tower to see breathtaking views of Vienna.
+Pay €6.50 and climb 343 steps up the south tower to see breathtaking views of Vienna.

 Schonbrunn Palace

-Schonbrunn is a 15 to 25 minute Uber or 10 minutes via the U-4 metro from the Karlsplatz stop (within the city center).
+Schonbrunn is a 15 to 25-minute Uber or 10 minutes via the U-4 metro from the Karlsplatz stop (within the city center).

 While it may seem a bit out of the way when looking at Google Maps, it's really not.
 A visit to Schonbrunn Palace is 100% worth it, even if on a quick day trip to Vienna itinerary.

-Buy your tickets in advance so you don’t waste time in line and choose the Grand Tour ticket which includes the best rooms in the palace.
+Buy your tickets in advance so you don’t waste time in line.
+Choose the Palace Ticket (€34) which includes the best rooms.

 If you'd prefer a live guide to the audioguide, check out this 2-hour tour.

 AWA Tip: note that I did not mention Hofburg Palace.
 You will walk past this on your walking or self-guided tour.
-Touring both the Hofburg Palace and Schonbrunn Palace would be redundant and Schonbrunn is the better of the two (my personal opinion).

 If you don't think you'll have time for Schonbrunn, Hofburg makes for a wonderful (and quicker) alternative.